Accessibility Infiltration

 Anyways, the first thing that really is opposed to my own experience is how readily she was diagnosed with schizophrenia; there is no established history with delusion, mental illness, that is disclosed through the story that establishes that she has a long history of delusions, hallucinations and lack of awareness to her surroundings to suggest some level of schizophrenia.
 In my experience, mental inpatient institutions typically do not accept new patients unless they are at direct harm for themselves or others.
 The first time I was hospitalized I actually was released without even being observed for longer than 4 hours because despite hearing and seeing things, I was deemed as not a threat to myself and others, which required me being hospitalized again the next day when I was actually taken inpatient.
 In addition, doctors are very hesitant to diagnose someone with schizophrenia in general because its a very serious illness that carries a significant weight when calculating insurance risk in comparison to other psychotic disorders.
 If the condition can be treated effectively as if it is Bipolar, or another delusional disorder, then this approach is preferred.

-She also describes a Truman Show like delusion, one where you feel like you are being broadcast and witnessed by an audience across the world like in a television set, but her experience describes moreso a sudden paranoid delusion.
+She also describes a Truman Show like delusion, one where you feel like you are being broadcast and witnessed by an audience across the world like in a television set, but her experience describes more so a sudden paranoid delusion.
 When I had my serious episode in 2021, it started in a frighteningly sudden way.
 It was within 15 minutes that I switched from being my relatively normal self to being completely schizophrenic.
 It was frighteningly quick and I felt extremely powerless through it.
 In my case I suddenly started hearing voices commanding me about times that I would receive incredibly important messages, and my thoughts stopped being my own.
 When the time would come, I would start uncontrollably writing bizarre, meaningless strings of letters, drawings and other things.
 It was so intense and I couldn’t control it.
 I’ve experienced Truman Show like delusions, but they weren’t paranoid typically, they felt more like I was physically part of a movie and contained physically within its frames.
-This was back in 2017, way before my major schizophrenic episodes occured.
+This was back in 2017, way before my major schizophrenic episodes occurred.

 I can’t speak for all schizophrenics but perhaps the most off putting thing that she describes is the fact that she struggles to understand her memories because she doesn’t know what is real or fake.
 This feels like an interpretation of a symptom during an episode rather than the lived experience of being a schizophrenic.
 For me, I don’t actually remember most of the time I was schizophrenic; my memory is fried in general but for the most part I know what I experienced and I know what parts of it were delusions and what parts weren’t.
 For me, the problem is that sometimes I lose control of myself and believe my delusions are completely real.
 There’s never a moment where I question it.
 I know after I recovered that what I believed wasn’t real, but the real terror comes from the fact that you have no control over it, you cannot decide, “ah yes, this is a completely absurd thing to believe”.
 When it happens, it becomes real, and you have to deal with the consequences of that.
 For me, it can last months, where I am convinced of an intense delusion.
 And it keeps coming back.
 It’s content has never changed for me.
 It’s why I do what I do, and I can’t stop at this point.